ThatFrogDev/notaben/README.md

 Notabena is a free and open source note-taking app, written in pure Rust.
 [Join our Discord here!](https://discord.gg/htNK4YcJB8)

 ## Features
 These are our current planned features.
-(Most features under CLI are also featured in the GUI when it's released, for the two are planned to be fully compatible)
+There's going to be a TUI and an app, the features under `Features` are universal

 - [ ] Features
   - [x] Simple note-taking